martinjzhang/scDRS/docs/reference_cli.rst

     If to apply size-factor normalization and log1p-transformation to :code:`h5ad_file`.
 Default is :code:`True`. n_ctrl : int, optional
     Number of control gene sets.
-Default is :code:`1000`. flag_return_ctrl_raw_score : bool, optional
+Default is :code:`1000`. min_genes : int, optional
+    Minimum number of genes expressed required for a cell to pass filtering.
+    Used in :code:`scanpy.pp.filter_cells`.
+Default is :code:`250`.
+min_cells : int, optional
+    Minimum number of cells expressed required for a gene to pass filtering.
+    Used in :code:`scanpy.pp.filter_genes`.
+Default is :code:`50`.
+flag_return_ctrl_raw_score : bool, optional
     If to return raw control scores.
 Default is :code:`False`. flag_return_ctrl_norm_score : bool, optional